loaielhady/loaielhady/README.md

 ---

-Five years on the ground with hardware, networks, and IT operations before I started building automation and infrastructure skills on top of it.
-That hands-on foundation — cabling, routers, switches, printers, servers, 200+ machines kept running — is exactly why I care about infrastructure that doesn't break, and why I'm moving into **DevOps**.
+A **Computer Science graduate** who spent five years getting hands-on with the hardware, networks, and systems that theory only describes.
+That combination — a CS foundation plus real operational experience — is exactly what DevOps is: the engineering discipline built at the intersection of software and infrastructure.

-Currently working as a **Digital Services Officer** handling IT operations and digital records, while actively building out Linux, networking, and database automation skills through self-directed projects — and pursuing **AWS Cloud Practitioner / Solutions Architect** and **ALX** certifications.
+Currently working as a **Digital Services Officer** handling IT operations and digital records, while building out Linux, networking, and database automation skills through self-directed projects — and pursuing **AWS Cloud Practitioner / Solutions Architect** and **ALX** certifications to formalize the move into DevOps.

 ---

-## 🎯 The Shift: IT Ops → DevOps
+## 🎯 A Natural Progression: CS Degree + IT Ops → DevOps

-> *I didn't start in the cloud.
-I started under the desk, behind the rack, and on the phone with a printer that wouldn't feed paper — and I'm turning that operational discipline into infrastructure automation.*
+> *DevOps isn't a career change for me — it's where my Computer Science degree and my years running networks, systems, and infrastructure were always headed.*

 <div align="center">